-Addison Scurlock was born on this date in 1883.
+Addison N. Scurlock was born on this date in 1883.
 He was a Black photographer.

 Born in Fayetteville, N.C., he graduated from high school there and, in 1900, moved with his family to Washington, D.C.
 His father, George Clay Scurlock, had run unsuccessfully for the North Carolina Senate.
 He also worked as a messenger for the U.S. Treasury Department while studying law, and he later opened a law office on the 1100 block of U Street.

 Young Scurlock began his career as a photographer apprentice to Moses P. Rice, who had studios on Pennsylvania Avenue.
 By 1904, he learned the basics of photographic portraiture and the entire range of laboratory work.
 That same year, he started his own business at his parent’s home on Florida Avenue.